antomatskev/wopfe/content/page/instructions.md

 12. Take a look on different opportunities in the menu.
 13. Press All Tests
 14. Create a test
-    - e.g. MAth 10a((enter the same class, which your student has) + Create
+    - e.g. Mаth 10a((enter the same class, which your student has) + Create
     - Press update test
     - Try to update tests data (apart from class) adding date and time (NB!
 The date must be in suitable format)
     - Create questions